 When a new assessment in 1999 threatened an astronomical rise in the lease fee, Flathead Audubon joined with Montana Audubon to negotiate a long-term license for OSNA with a reasonable fee.
 Agreement was finally reached in the spring of 2001.
 Montana Audubon became the official license holder, and provided insurance for Audubon-sponsored activities at OSNA.
 Flathead Audubon paid the bulk of the yearly license fee and carried out the management of the Area.

-This license expired at the end of February 2010.
-At that time, a new 10-year license was signed.
-Again Montana Audubon is the official license holder, and provides insurance.
-Flathead Audubon remains the on-site manager of OSNA, and continues to pay the bulk of the license fee.
-Flathead Audubon and Montana Audubon share the management costs.
+When this license expired at the end of February 2010 a new 10-year license was signed.
+Montana Audubon was again the official license holder, while Flathead Audubon remained the on-site manager.
+In fall 2019, the license was reassigned to make Flathead Audubon and Montana Audubon the joint license holders of OSNA, with Flathead Audubon continuing its management role.
+The two Audubons together pay the yearly license fee for OSNA and share the management costs.

 The original management plan for OSNA, the Owen Sowerwine Master Plan, was written in the late 1970s by the Flathead County Park Board.
 The forward to that plan, written by Sam Bibler, calls on the managers of OSNA “… to keep the heavy hand of man as much out of the management as possible, and to proceed as carefully and thoughtfully as possible.”
 With the signing of the first 10-year license in 2001 came the task of writing a new management plan for OSNA.
 Working together, Montana Audubon, Flathead Audubon, and the Montana Department of Natural Resources developed a new plan that is basically an updated version of the original management plan.
 This new OSNA Master Plan was officially adopted when it was approved by the Montana State Land Board in January, 2003.